hesbonangwenyi606/Airtime-Starter-Api/README.md

 # Airtime-Starter-Api
+Airtime Starter API
-This project provides a Python script to interact with the Airtime Starter API for managing airtime balances.
+This Python script simplifies interaction with the Airtime Starter API for managing airtime balances.
+Ideal for developers and businesses, it offers easy access to essential airtime management functions like balance checking and reloading.
+Simplify your airtime management tasks with this intuitive script.

 ## Installation